spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 Put in a support ticket to obtain SSL certificates for the desired DNS name.
 You should be provided with a private key and a public certificate. _Make sure to put this request in early as it may take a while for ITSD to generate and provide them._

+Note: if a DNS entry associated with the certificate is not made within a week, the certificate will be revoked.

 **Gather platform requirements**

 Get list of desired software/files/notebooks for Docker image.
 This make take a while because it involves iterating with scientists and stakeholders.